 Fifth Third Bank Routing Number, how can you find it fast?
 If you’ve found your way into this page, then you’re probably looking for the Fifth Third Bank routing number.
-This bank has a lot of associated routing numbers depending on the state and region where you opened your bank account.
-Before we go into further detail about Fifth Thd Bank’s routing number, you can check out further information about other bank routing numbers are Routing Numbers List.
+This bank has many associated routing numbers depending on the state and region where you opened your bank account.
+Before we go into further detail about Fifth Third Bank’s routing number, you can check out further information about other bank routing numbers are Routing Numbers List!

 RTNs for this Bank

-If you look at your check, there are three sets of numbers that are printed at the bottom.
-The set with the 9-digit numbers is your bank routing number (RTN), which is printed on the left.
-Meanwhile, your bank account number will be printed next to it and is usually composed of ten or eleven digits.
+If you look at your check, there are three sets of printed numbers at the bottom.
+The 9-digit numbers set are your Fifth Third Bank routing number (RTN) printed on the left.
+Meanwhile, your Fifth Third Bank account number will be printed next to it and is usually composed of ten or eleven digits.
 The last set of numbers that is next to your account number is your check number.

 The routing numbers for Fifth Third Bank depends on the state and region where the account was opened.
 In case you don’t have your checkbook with you right now, below is the complete list of routing numbers that are associated with Fifth Third Bank: